sntg-p/QuickJS-raylib/README.md

 [QuickJS](https://github.com/ldarren/QuickJS "QuickJS repo") is a small and embeddable Javascript engine.
 It can compile Javascript sources to executables with no external dependencies, and supports native modules using the QuickJS C API.
 [raylib](https://github.com/raysan5/raylib "raylib repo") is a simple and easy-to-use library to enjoy videogames programming.

-This project consists in a module for QuickJS that enables you to use raylib from JavaScript and run your game with native performance.
+**QuickJS + raylib** consists in a module for QuickJS that enables you to use raylib from JavaScript and run your game with native performance.

 ## Disclaimer
 - The idea is to make this user friendly.
 However, this takes time.